-Most of the method behaviors can be inferred from their names and return types.
+Most of these methods are straightforward and intuitive.
 For more information about the usage and purpose of these methods, refer to the comments in the starter code.

 2.2 Implementing the Lexicon as a Trie

 There are several different data structures you could use to implement a lexicon-a sorted array, a linked list, a binary search tree, and many others.
 Each of these offers tradeoffs between the speed of word and prefix lookup, amount of memory required to store the data structure, the ease of writing and debugging the code, performance of add/remove, and so on.
 The implementation we will use is a special kind of tree called a trie (pronounced "try"), designed for just this purpose.